mikaelvesavuori/gitmetrix/README.md

 That's absolutely doable!

 The code is already prepared to be extensible for other databases (repositories) and other compute solutions than AWS Lambda.
 You could relatively easily make the changes by adding a repository to handle the concrete implementation details of your chosen database and adding some other variant of the wrapping handler functions, while still being able to use all the same internal logic.
-Except for these bigger details, there might be smaller stuff we need to take care of to make `gitmetrix` truly support more platforms—but none of this is a real blocker.
+Except for these bigger details, there might be smaller stuff we need to take care of to make Gitmetrix truly support more platforms—but none of this is a real blocker.

 _Consider making a pull request, starting an Issue, or otherwise informing of your interest in this, if it's important to you or if you have ideas for resolving this in a good way._